devbwoy/Tic-Tac-Toe-game-php/README.md

    `vendor/bin/phpunit ticTacToeTest.php`

-   Ensure that your test files are located in the `tests` directory and follow PHPUnit naming conventions.

 ## Contributing

 Feel free to fork the repository, submit issues, or create pull requests with improvements or fixes.